massanoori/THRotator/docs-source/en/pages/usage.rst

 .. note::

-   On Direct3D 9 version, the game proceeds as usual while this window is shown.
-   On Direct3D 8 version, the game is suspended while this window is shown.
+   Due to some issues on Touhou 7, the game is suspended while this window is shown.

 .. _usage_state_detection: